Myers-Briggs INTRO (Part 2b)

 (S) SOCIALLY

 Sociopaths’ disturbing traits may have been visible from childhood in acts of cruelty to animals, property or people.
-They make up about 4% of the world’s population – people who ruin lives, causing extreme emotional trauma – simply because they don’t care.
-They disrupt relationships, create financial & emotional crises.
+They make up about 4% of the world’s population – individuals who ruin lives, causing extreme emotional trauma – simply because they don’t care.
+They disrupt relationships, creating emotional & financial crises.
 At worst they perpetrate vandalism, theft, rape or murder.

-Sociopaths know exactly what they’re doing & know the difference between right & wrongtechnically – but can’t judge the morality of a situation because their inner ‘compass’ is skewed.
-They’re social predators who exploit just about everyone they deal with, altho most of them never kill anyone.
+Sociopaths know exactly what they’re doing & know the difference between right & wrongtechnically – but can’t judge the morality of a situation because their inner ‘compass’ is so skewed.
+They’re social predators who exploit just about everyone they deal with, altho’ most never kill anyone.
 They have no heart, no conscience & no remorse.
 Even tho’ their attitude toward others is not necessarily malicious, the outcome of they behavior is, since they treat people as objects.

-The very clever ones make great con-men & women, able to act sincere in a way that can fool others into believing they have the same values.
-Instead, they’re conniving, deceitful, often pathological liars, despite seeming to be trustworthy & sincere.
-Without empathy, they take no responsibility for their actions, & can easily turn the tables, accusing the other person for causing their misery, without guilt or shame.
+The very clever ones make great con-men & women, able to act sincere in ways that fool others into believing they both have the same values.
+Instead, they’re conniving, deceitful, often pathological liars, despite seeming trustworthy & sincere.
+Without empathy, they take no responsibility for their actions, & can easily turn the tables, without guilt or shame, accusing the other person for causing their own misery.

-They are great actors who can mimic emotion & empathy, masters at superficial pleasantness & manipulation – but instinctively ruling by fear, whether at home or at work.
+They are great actors who can mimic emotion & empathy, masters at superficial pleasantness & manipulation – but instinctively rule by fear, at home or at work.
 This is why they can be so successful in their career – it helps to look the part while not really caring about other people’s feelings.
-Alternating between charming & terrorizing others makes it hard for family or work staff to point out their abusiveness & stand up to them.
-It’s theorized that the top of the corporate food chain has a higher than average number of sociopathy than the general population.
+Alternating between being charming & terrorizing, family or work staff are too intimidated to point out their abusiveness or to stand up to them.
+It’s theorized that the top of the corporate food chain has a higher than average number of sociopathy than in the general population.
 (MORE…..)

 Since sociopaths (& psychopaths) are absolutely sure there’s nothing wrong with them, they are not ‘curable’ – so it’s a waste of time to try.
-The only option in dealing with them is to insist on limits to their actions, OR just staying out of their away.
+The only option in dealing with them is to insist on putting limits on their actions, OR just staying out of their away.

 SITEs: “How to beat a S. at their own dating game